DataDog/hiring-engineers/answers.md

 # Answers

-## Overview
-For each part of the technical project, I will provide a commentary section, which explains how I approached the topic and any issues I ran into, and (if needed) a results section, which shows the results that I got.

 ## Prerequisites - Setup the environment

-### Commentary
 I am using my personal MacBook Air to complete the exercise.
 I will mention other tools that I used in each exercise.

 I first went to the github repo and read the instructions.
 I really like to start by getting my hands dirty, so I thought that the first instruction would be something like "go to datadog.com and sign up for a tenant".
 My assumption going in was that I would set up a basic connection between DataDog and a SAAS offering like Okta or Salesforce, just to see how it worked.
 More on that later.